awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 The export feature allows you to export manual Lightsail disk snapshots but doesn't currently support manual snapshots of managed databases\.
 Disk snapshots can be rehydrated as Amazon EBS volumes from the Amazon EC2 console or API\.

 **What Lightsail resources can I export?**
 The Lightsail export to Amazon EC2 feature is designed to support the export of Linux and Windows instances and their attached block storage \(if applicable\) to Amazon EC2\.
 It also supports the export of unattached block storage disks to Amazon EBS\.
 It does not currently support the export of load balancers, databases, static IPs or DNS records\.
-Additionally, snapshots of Ghost and Django instances cannot be exported to Amazon EC2 at this time\.
+Additionally, snapshots of cPanel & WHM, Django, and Ghost instances cannot be exported to Amazon EC2 at this time\.

 ## Tags in Lightsail<a name="amazon-lightsail-faq-tagging"></a>